xformation/cms-backend/README.md

 2. Reuse its  JWT authentication , localization , internationilaztion inbuilt functionalties.
 3. Most imporatnatly use its inbuilt liquibase for upgrade.

+# Structure of the Project

+Since some part of its model &  rest part is generated from jhipster , it follows some common pattern of typical jhipster project.
+The jhipster specific source code & directories are as follows:

+1. .mvn/wrapper - some custom jars that has some mvn commands written only for jhipster.
+2. .jhipster -- This is area , where jhipster creates all the json file snapshots corresponding to the models.
+Jhipster maintains this area so that when we make changes in code
+3. webpack -- jhipster maintains webpack build scripts to generate the UI .
+We dont use the jhipster generated UI for production.
+We have our own UI maintained in  https://github.com/xformation/cms-ui.
+4. Src --  All the java src code

+Some important locations of most of our code base is :

+src/model/ -- This is the location for our model jdl file and some grafql query scripts.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: